mogorman/pravda/README.md

 # Pravda: An OpenAPI 3.0 validator plug for phoenix.
 <!-- end_header -->
 Pravda is a plug for phoenix to validate input and output against a provided spec.
-It also supports having multiple versions of the same spec lodaded at one time, and the ability to migrate the input version to the current spec, and downgrade the output to the desired sepc.
-It supports custom error messages via callbacks, and extra logging via callback as well.
+It also supports having multiple versions of the same spec loaded at one time, and the ability to migrate the input version to the current spec, and downgrade the output to the desired spec.
+It supports callbacks to provide custom error messages and extra logging.

 Metrics are implemented via telemetry.